PETA’s TraumaMan Donations Save Thousands of Animals

 PETA’s Global Outreach Takes Animal Abuse out of Medical Training

-PETA has donated 124 TraumaMan simulators, worth more than $3 million, to Advanced Trauma Life Support programs in 23 countries, including Albania, Bangladesh, Bolivia, China, Costa Rica, Cyprus, Egypt, Ghana, Greece, Indonesia, Iran, Iraq, Jamaica, Jordan, Kenya, Mexico, Mongolia, Pakistan, Panama, the Philippines, Sudan, Trinidad and Tobago, and the United Arab Emirates.
-Read about our victories over the years 2014, 2015, 2022, and 2023.
+PETA has donated 128 TraumaMan simulators, worth several million dollars, to Advanced Trauma Life Support programs in 24 countries, including Albania, Bangladesh, Bolivia, China, Costa Rica, Cyprus, Egypt, Ghana, Greece, Indonesia, Iran, Iraq, Jamaica, Jordan, Kenya, Mexico, Mongolia, Pakistan, Panama, the Philippines, Saudi Arabia, Sudan, Trinidad and Tobago, and the United Arab Emirates.
+Read about our victories over the years 2014, 2015, 2022, 2023, and 2026.

-The donations spare the lives of more than 2,000 animals each year and provide surgeons with superior, human-relevant training.
+The donations spare the lives of thousands of animals each year and provide surgeons with superior, human-relevant training.
 Following PETA’s simulator donations, 75% of responding Advanced Trauma Life Support programs now use human simulation models, sparing animals pointlessly cruel mutilation and death.

 A 2019 study published by PETA and a surgeon found that our TraumaMan donations “successfully transformed the surgical skills laboratories of … international Advanced Trauma Life Support programs to replace animal use with non-animal simulation models that are more anatomically realistic, cost less, and allow trainees to repeat surgical skills until proficiency.”